Humphrey Bland: Life

 Humphrey Bland was born in Lisburn circa 1686, second child of Thomas Bland; little is known of his mother, but his father's family settled in Ireland in 1670 and may have been related to the Bland baronets of Kippax in Yorkshire.
 He was the second of six children, including three sisters, Frances, Anne and Elizabeth.

-His elder brother John (died 1728) ended his career in 1715 as Colonel of the 2nd Dragoon Guards; after his retirement, he built Blandsfort in Abbeyleix, County Laois and died unmarried.
-William (died 1746) was a captain in the 8th Dragoons; he had five children, the eldest son John (1723-1789) inheriting Blandsfort.
+His elder brother John ended his career in 1715 as Colonel of the 2nd Dragoon Guards; after his retirement, he built Blandsfort in Abbeyleix, County Laois and died unmarried.
+William was a captain in the 8th Dragoons; he had five children, the eldest son John inheriting Blandsfort.

-In 1755, Bland married the much younger Elizabeth Dalrymple (1732-1816), sister of the 5th Earl of Stair (1720-1789) and niece of Field Marshal John Dalrymple, 2nd Earl of Stair (1673-1747).
-He had no legitimate children but acknowledged paternity of Martha Maria Beresford (1746-ca 1800).
+In 1755, Bland married the much younger Elizabeth Dalrymple, sister of the 5th Earl of Stair and niece of Field Marshal John Dalrymple, 2nd Earl of Stair.
+He had no legitimate children but acknowledged paternity of Martha Maria Beresford.

 After his retirement in 1756, he purchased Thistleworth House, in Isleworth, outside London, whose redesign was one of the earliest pieces of work by Scottish architect Robert Adam.
 As Gordon House, it was greatly expanded by the Earl of Kilmorey in 1868.
 He died here on 8 May 1763 and his property split between Martha, Elizabeth and his nephew, General Thomas Bland (died 1816).